Actress Bimbo Afolayan celebrates as lookalike daughter clocks 8

 You’re the Joy of My Life: Actress Bimbo Afolayan Celebrates as Beautiful Lookalike Daughter Clocks 8

-- Popular Yoruba actress, Bimbo Afolayan has taken to social media with a beautiful phpoto of her daughter as she turns eight
+- Popular Yoruba actress, Bimbo Afolayan, has taken to social media with a beautiful photo of her daughter as she turns eight

 - The proud mother who expressed how blessed she is to have her daughter in her life was full of praises

-- Fans of the actress have taken to the comment section with birthday wishes and prayers for the birthday girl
+- Fans of the actress were spotted in the comment section dropping sweet wishes and prayers for the birthday girl

 PAY ATTENTION: Legit.ng is on a mission to support vulnerable children of Calabar – join the initiative on Patreon, let’s change more lives together!

-She shared an adorable photo of her baby girl on her Instagram page and in the caption,wrote beautiful words to the joy of her life.
+She shared an adorable photo of Aliyah on her Instagram page and in the caption, wrote beautiful words for her baby girl.

 Blessed to be your mother